zounathan/ctf/tips/Heap/heap_skills.md

 * [house of series](https://paper.seebug.org/521/)
 ## house of prime
 * [house of prime](https://gbmaster.wordpress.com/2014/08/24/x86-exploitation-101-this-is-the-first-witchy-house/)
-1. free a chunk with size of 8 bytes to rewrite `max_fast` in arena
+1. free chunk A with size of 8 bytes to rewrite `max_fast` in arena
 ```c
 /* offset 2 to use otherwise unindexable first 2 bins */
 #define fastbin_index(sz)        ((((unsigned int)(sz)) >> 3) - 2)